zendesk/curlybars/docs/helpers.md

 {{/each}}
 ```

-### Generic Object Helpers
+### Generic Presenter Helpers

-Generic object helpers are object helpers that return an object whose type is inferred from the first argument of the helper.
+Generic presenter helpers are presenter helpers that return a presenter whose type is inferred from the first argument of the helper.
-Hence, all generic object helpers have a required argument.
+Hence, all generic presenter helpers have a required argument.
 It can be specified via `allow_methods` as:

 ```ruby